UmeshCS030/awurudu-charithra-2026/README.md

-# Awurudu Event Countdown Web App 🎉
+# Awurudu Event Countdown Web App - Sinhala 🎉

 A mobile-friendly web application to track Sinhala & Tamil New Year nekath events with real-time countdown and alerts.